MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1818.md

       .
       [n] Remote Access WAN Wrapper

-   1. Repeat step 6 for each service in the dialog box.
+   7. Repeat step f for each service in the dialog box.

-   1. After you've verified the settings for each service, click All Protocols in the Show Bindings For box.
+   8. After you've verified the settings for each service, click All Protocols in the Show Bindings For box.
 The entry for "Remote Access WAN Wrapper" doesn't have a network adapter listed.
 Skip this item.
 Repeat steps 4 through 6 for each remaining protocol.

-   1. After you've verified that the bindings are set correctly for all services and protocols, click OK.
+   9. After you've verified that the bindings are set correctly for all services and protocols, click OK.
 This initializes the rebinding of the services.
 When this is complete, you're prompted to restart the computer.
 Click Yes.

 ## Data collection